 “Our xScale data centres are engineered to meet the technical, operational and pricing requirements of hyperscale companies that require large amounts of space and power to support massive scaling across thousands of servers for cloud, big data analytics or storage tasks, with 10, 20 or even 50 megawatts of power, all while meeting Equinix’s sustainability commitments,” said Krupal Raval, managing director of xScale at Equinix.

-The project, which officially opened on 1 March, is the first of three hyperscale facilities which the company has planned for Japan after least year signing a $1 billion-plus joint venture with Singaporean sovereign wealth fund GIC to expand its network in the country.
+The project, which officially opened on 1 March, is the first of three hyperscale facilities that the company has planned for Japan after last year signing a $1 billion-plus joint venture with Singaporean sovereign wealth fund GIC to expand its network in the country.

 Big in Japan

 Equinix has already secured an anchor tenant for the first phase of TY12x as well as for part of the second, with the project planned to yield more than 186,000 square feet (17,300 square meters) of colocation space upon completion.